masoncfrancis/cs5060/minihw7mario/README.md

 To get training to run:

-- set up a venv with python 3.10.
-I used Ubuntu 22.04.
+- set up a venv with python 3.10
+    - I used Ubuntu 22.04.
 Use venv.
 Don't use conda, I ran into some driver issues while trying to use it
 - run `pip install "stable-baselines3[extra]"`
 - run `pip install -r requirements.txt`
-- run `pip install torch==2.2.1` (I only did this because I wanted to use CUDA, and this is the `torch` version that matched with my CUDA version)
+- run `pip install torch==2.2.1`
+    - I only did this because I wanted to use CUDA, and this is the `torch` version that matched with my CUDA version
-- obtain compatible game rom (I got some roms [here](https://archive.org/details/No-Intro-Collection_2016-01-03_Fixed) and specifically downloaded the NES ones.
-I used one that matched the one used by the starter code)
+- obtain compatible game rom
+    - I got some roms [here](https://archive.org/details/No-Intro-Collection_2016-01-03_Fixed) and specifically downloaded the NES ones.
+I used one that matched the one used by the starter code
 - import roms by running `python3 -m retro.import [path to folder with zip(s) of rom(s)]`
 - run `python3 TrainPPO.py` or `python3 TrainA2C.py` depending on which one you want